 Following the applicants first initial interest they will be contacted by the Enrolment Advisor (EA), this will be through both email and telephone.
 The EA coaches the student to identify that a fully online distance MBA is the suitable programme for them and establishes whether they have a profile which will be likely to succeed in applying for the programme.
 The EA then compiles a complete file on the applicant helping them to provide all necessary documentation, such as proof of identification, transcripts, certificates, IELTS certificates, etc. This file is then used to complete the enrolment process for the next available (or the applicants preferred) intake.
 Where applicants may be borderline, their file will be passed to the person(s) responsible for enrolment decisions within the Business School.
-The EA supports the applicant and is available to deal with any queries up until the point when the applicant pays for their first module, at which point they are introduced to the Student Success Coordinator. (see student support section Section 31)
+The EA supports the applicant pays for their first module, at which point they are introduced to the Student Success Coordinator. (see student support section Section 31)